brandur/sorg/content/articles/ruby-memory.md

 kernel intercept the call, copy the page, and reassign it to the new process.

 {{Figure "Child processes transitioning from mostly shared memory to mostly copied as they mature."
-(ImgSrcAndAlt "/assets/images/ruby-memory/child-processes.svg" "Child processes transitioning from mostly shared memory to mostly copied as they mature.")}}
+(ImgSrcAndAltAndClass "/assets/images/ruby-memory/child-processes.svg" "Child processes transitioning from mostly shared memory to mostly copied as they mature." "overflowing")}}

 So why aren't Unicorn workers sharing more memory?
 Most software has a sizeable collection of static objects that